BAM-PFA/pfa-library-journal-scraper/README.md

 Ideally this will be run on the first (Wednesday?) of the month via a cron job on a BAMPFA-owned/managed/used server.
 If it runs on a Wednesday, it's more likely to be seen by the curators since the 1st of a month might be on a weekend or, like Monday or Tuesday, often falls on a holiday.

+Oh, also this requires installation of the Python modules BeautifulSoup and Requests.

 ## Sample output:

 The output is plain text that reads like this: